cxx7532706/cxx7532706.github.io/_posts/others/2017-07-01-Paintball-Fight.md

 <img src="/assets/photos/PaintBall-BattleField.jpeg" alt="BattleField" style="width: 630px; margin: 0 auto; display:block;"/>

 Tips: DO NOT use all your bullets at the beginning, because there are MANY MANY MANY battles during the day, you don't want to use all of them at the very beginning.
-Hold your gun, aim the enemies, shot less but precise!
+Hold your gun, aim at the enemies, shot less but precise!